-When this Simple DIY fish tank stand sits at the corner of your house, it makes a comfy nook.
-Your colorful aquatic plants and pets will look pleasant swimming, turning, tossing, and swaying in this well-designed aquarium stand.
+When this Simple DIY fish tank stand sits at the corner of your house, it’ll makes a comfy nook.
+Your colorful aquatic plants and pets will look pleasant swimming in this well-designed aquarium stand.
 Here over here to check it out.

 19. 500-Gallon Aquarium Stand Design

-A 500-Gallon aquarium stand plan is just too massive to build.
+This 500-Gallon aquarium stand plan is just too massive to build.
 Luckily, Scott Morell has developed and shared his calculator to help you pull off this DIY fish tank stand project.
-By the way, the calculator also allows you to customize the aquarium stand that you’re going to build, so it’s not limited to helping you build a 500-gallon stand only.
+The calculator also allows you to customize the aquarium stand that you’re going to build, so it’s not limited to helping you build a 500-gallon stand.

 20. Artistic Fish Tank Stand

 Give your fish tank a dapper stand suitable for 29 and 55-gallon aquariums without costing an arm and a leg with this thorough tutorial.